makeruniverse/docs/docs/makerblog/blog.md

 In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
 The existence of Schelling Points indicates that coordination without communication is possible.

 Now, imagine this: You are part of a product team developing a revolutionary AI-powered user experience with no buttons or interfaces.Everything is speech-controlled.
 Identifiying the Schelling Points in your product experience will determine whether your users are captivated or simply lost.
-(HR) <br /> <br /> <br />
+(HR) <br /> <br />

 ### Jobs to be Done